-4.2.2 STRENGTHENING MANUFACTURING AND BUSINESS CAPABILITY
+4.2 STRENGTHENING MANUFACTURING & BUSINESS CAPABILITY

-Growing demand for new and innovative wood-based products and building systems are driving a need to improve the capacity and effectiveness of all components of the supply chain-primary and secondary manufacturers, architects, engineers, developers, builders, assemblers, installers-and strengthen relationships to reduce gaps between producers and users.
-A key part of being successful is the economic competitiveness of each link in the supply chain.
+Growing demand for new and innovative wood-based products and building systems are driving a need to improve the capacity and effectiveness of all components of the supply chain-primary and secondary manufacturers, architects, engineers, developers, builders, assemblers, installers-and strengthen relationships to improve productivity and reduce cost.

-This category focuses on strengthening the supply chain and improving the competitiveness of the manufacturing sectors by developing sustainable approaches to manufacturing wood-based products and building systems.
-Activities should improve manufacturing and marketing capabilities and fill gaps in the supply of wood products.
-Activities that would facilitate dialogue along the supply chain, including architects, engineers, quantity surveyors, manufacturers and assemblers, are also considered.
+This category focuses on improving the sustainability and competitiveness of manufacturing sectors in supplying wood-based products and building systems.
+Activities should improve manufacturing and marketing capabilities or facilitate dialogue along the supply chain, including architects, engineers, quantity surveyors, manufacturers and assemblers.

-FII supports highly effective activities that help manufacturers improve their production, marketing and business processes-and thus, competitiveness.
-General-industry outreach and communication activities will be supported only to the extent that they would drive interests and adoption of other program elements under this category (e.g. company-specific projects).
+FII supports initiatives that help value added manufacturers improve their production, marketing and business processes-and thus, competitiveness.
+General-industry outreach and communication activities will be supported only to the extent that they would drive interests and adoption of other program elements under this category (e.g., company-specific projects).